lblod/delta-producer-publication-graph-maintainer/README.md

 ## Discussions
 ### What is a publication graph anyway?
-The publication graph acts as an interemediate step in the delta (file) generation process.
+The publication graph acts as an intermediate step in the delta (file) generation process.
 This graph represents the state of the data that should be consumed by a consumer.
 The serialization of the updates, i.e. how we inform or publish additions or removals to the graph, is left to other services.

 ### Why must the generated delta's of the application stack be rewritten by the producer?
 Simply writing all incoming delta messages to a file if the subject's `rdf:type` is of interest and offering those files to a consumer service may look as a simple and adequate solution at first sight, but it isn't.
 This simple approach has two downsides: